christianacca/web-api-starter/docs/add-environment.md

    to include the new environment.
 This will be used for authentication to Azure AD, and knowing the id of azure subscription for the new environment.

+## 3. Configure GitHub App

+If this is the first time setting up a new environment and the GitHub App has not yet been created, follow the [GitHub App Creation Guide](./github-app-creation.md) to create and configure the GitHub App for the new environment.

+If the GitHub App already exists, ensure the App ID and Installation ID are configured in [get-product-github-app-config.ps1](../tools/infrastructure/get-product-github-app-config.ps1) for the new environment, and that the private key and webhook secret have been uploaded to the Azure Key Vault for the new environment.

-## 3. Initial setup of deployment scripts and github workflows
+## 4. Initial setup of deployment scripts and github workflows

 1. Adjust the list of environments supported by infra-as-code deployment scripts